-The Associate Degree Nursing (ADN) program at PRCC is designed to prepare graduates for a challenging and satisfying career as a registered nurse (RN).
-The ADN program begins each fall and spring semester on the Poplarville campus.
-Once accepted into the ADN program, the traditional option is four semesters in length or the LPN to ADN option is one part-time semester with the remaining two semesters of the traditional program of study.
-The curriculum includes a balance of nursing and general education courses.
+The Associate Degree Nursing (ADN) program at PRCC is designed to prepare graduates for a challenging and satisfying career as a registered nurse.
+The ADN program offers three options between two campuses: Forrest County and Poplarville.
+Once accepted into the program, the Traditional ADN and the LPN to ADN Day options begin each fall and spring semester on the Poplarville campus.
+On the Forrest County Campus, the Traditional ADN options are four semesters in length.
+The LPN to ADN Evening option is offered on both campuses each fall semester.
+All LPN to ADN options (Day and Evening) are three semesters in length.
+Programs of study differ for each option in regard to entry requirements and class schedules.
+The curriculum includes a balance of nursing and general educational courses.
 Students have the opportunity to apply nursing theory and skills in the simulation/skills lab and in a variety of healthcare agencies.
-Clinical settings may include hospitals located within the six counties the college services as well as clinics, long-term care facilities, physician offices, rehabilitation centers, and K-12 schools.
-Students are required to provide their own transportation to all clinical experiences.
+Clinical settings include hospitals located within the six counties the college serves as well as clinics, long-term care facilities, physician offices, rehabilitation centers, and K-12 schools.

-A graduate of the ADN program is conferred the Associate in Applied Science (AAS) degree and is eligible to write for the National Council Licensure Examination (NCLEX-RN) to become a RN.
-ADN students must understand that any conviction of a misdemeanor or felony offense may be grounds for refusal by any state board of nursing to issue a license.
+A graduate of the ADN program is conferred the Associate in Applied Science (AAS) degree and is eligible to write for the National Council Licensure Examination (NCLEX-RN) to become a registered nurse.
+After achieving licensure as a registered nurse, the associate degree nurse is able to practice in diverse healthcare settings and to advance in knowledge through practice and education.